Methods of free probability: 4e. Exercises

-\begin{exercise} Look up the full theory for the symplectic group $Sp_N\subset U_N$, namely Brauer theorem, super-easiness, Weingarten formula, and perhaps some numerics for the Weingarten matrices too, and write down a brief account of what you found. \end{exercise}
+\begin{exercise} Look up the full theory of the symplectic group $Sp_N\subset U_N$, namely Brauer theorem, super-easiness, and Weingarten formula. \end{exercise}

-Here the main reference for theory is the paper by Collins-\'Sniady \cite{csn}, but you will still have to adapt the material there, which is quite advanced, as to fit with what you learned from here, as for everything to be complete.
-As for the numerics, do some by yourself, as before, and for more on all this, you can look up the random matrix literature as well, where the Weingarten formula, in particular for $Sp_N$, is heavily used.
+Here the main reference for the general theory is the paper by Collins-\'Sniady \cite{csn}, but you will still have to adapt the material there, which is quite advanced, as to fit with what you learned from here, as for everything to be complete.